averykhoo/graph-reachability-zanzibar-index/README.md

 * adding a new node `u` with no incoming/outgoing edges
 * removing a node `u` and all edges to/from `u`

-And it should build an index from a given graph in no worse than quadratic time, and shouldn't take any more than quadratic space.
+And it should build an index from a given graph in no worse than polynomial time, and shouldn't take any more than polynomial space.

+All this is to help with indexing permissions in [Google Zanzibar](https://zanzibar.tech)

 ## How does it work

-Assuming it does actually work, the code should explain how it works.
+Please read the the code to understand how it works.
-If it doesn't work then this repo will probably be archived.
+~~If it doesn't work then this repo will probably be archived.~~

 ## Why does it work